top of page

 back to your Aboriginal family, back to your community, culture and history and stories.

-Being Aboriginal - Being Aboriginal is a lived experience, its about Walking with Us and its about Relationships.
+Being Aboriginal is a lived experience, its about Walking with Us and its about Relationships and Connection.
 People who identify themselves as 'Aboriginal' range from dark-skinned, broad-nosed to blonde-haired, blue-eyed people.
-Aboriginal people define Aboriginality not by the skin colour but by relationships and by connectivity, by being a part of the overall Aboriginal community in Australia.
-If you are a Stolen Generation person and your removal disconnected you, then your walk is about reconnecting you back to your People, your Elders and your Nation.
-The trail through your disconnection can be followed because it is relatively recent and because your individual community will still be living.
+Aboriginal people define Aboriginality not by the skin colour but by relationships and by connectivity, by being a part of the community you are from, knowing your Elders and being accepted as such by them AND, being known and accepted as an Aboriginal person within the community you are live in.
+Its about your connectivity to other Aboriginal Peoples in the wider Australian.
+If you are a Stolen Generation person and your removal disconnected you from these things, then your walk is about reconnecting you back to your People, your Elders and your Nation.
+The trail through your disconnection can be followed because it is relatively recent and because your individual community will still be living with living memory.

-Having Aboriginal Ancestry - Having Aboriginal ancestry is acknowledging that somewhere in your family's history you had an Aboriginal ancestor.
-But for whatever reason, (sadly in most cases it has not been due to romantic and love interest reasons), that Aboriginal ancestors cultural & family connections were never continued..its not a living entity within your recent family history and hence you identify as having an Aboriginal ancestor rather then being an Aboriginal person.
+Having Aboriginal Ancestry is acknowledging that somewhere in your family's history you had an Aboriginal ancestor.
+But for whatever reason, (sadly in many cases it has not been due to romantic love interest reasons), your Aboriginal ancestors cultural & family connections were never continued or maintained.
+Its not a living entity within your recent family history and hence you identify as having an Aboriginal ancestor rather then being an Aboriginal person.

-An analogy I like to use is; My 5x Grandmother, Amelia DuCriox was a French woman, she was French born, spoke the French language, had French parents and immigrated to Australia with her Irish born husband John McCrohon.
-They are both my ancestors and I carry a degree of their DNA within me, but...I do not and cannot identity as being either a French or an Irish person, but rather that I have French and Irish ancestry.
+An analogy I like to use is; My 5x Grandmother, Amelia DuCriox was a French woman, she was French born, spoke French, had French parents, yet emmigrated to Australia with her Irish born husband John McCrohon.
+They are both my ancestors and I carry a degree of their DNA within me, but...I do not and cannot identity as being either a French or an Irish person, but rather, I have French and Irish ancestry.

 What I need to help establish & confirm your Aboriginal and/or Torres Strait Islander heritage?